configcat/docs/website/docs/sdk-reference/go.md

 With the following hooks you can subscribe to particular events fired by the SDK:

-- `OnConfigChanged()`: This event is sent when the SDK loads a new config.json into memory from cache or via HTTP.
+- `OnConfigChanged()`: This event is sent when the SDK loads a new config JSON into memory from cache or via HTTP.

 - `OnFlagEvaluated(EvaluationDetails)`: This event is sent each time when the SDK evaluates a feature flag or setting.
 The event sends the same evaluation details that you would get from [`Get[TYPE]ValueDetails()`](#anatomy-of-gettypevaluedetails).